Academic and Student Services, Offices, and Activities

 970.248.1555

 The Registrar’s Office provides a variety of enrollment and academic records services.
-Enrollment services include readmission to Colorado Mesa University, course setup, course registration, enrollment appeals, evaluation of transfer credits and Veteran's benefits certification.
-Academic records services include issuing official transcripts, verification of enrollment, student demographic updates such as change of address, and answering questions about release of information that is protected by federal law.
-Additional services include certifying degree requirements for graduation, issuing degrees, publishing the academic calendar, and academic room scheduling.
+Enrollment services include readmission to Colorado Mesa University, course setup, course registration, enrollment appeals, evaluation of transfer credits, and Veteran's benefits certification.
+Academic records services include issuing official transcripts, issuing diplomas, verification of enrollment, student demographic updates such as change of address, and answering questions about records privacy under the Family Education Rights and Privacy Act (FERPA).
+Additional services include certifying degree requirements for graduation and awarding degrees, publishing the academic calendar, publishing the office course catalog, and academic room scheduling.
 For more detailed information on any of the services, please visit the Registrar's Office website.

 Student Life